dat-ecosystem-archive/docs/papers/dat-paper.md

 This method tries to allow any byte range of any file to be accessed without the need to synchronize the full metadata for all files up front.

-### Scenario: Syncing live changes to files at a specific path

-TODO

-### Scenario: Syncing an entire archive

-TODO

 ## 3. Dat Network Protocol

 The SLEEP format is designed to allow for sparse replication, meaning you can efficiently download only the metadata and data required to resolve a single byte region of a single file, which makes Dat suitable for a wide variety of streaming, real time and large dataset use cases.